![]() |

 | HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

-| Kalama tricornis Family: Tingidae Dictyonota species and Kalama tricornis have two rows of meshes at the lateral edges of the forewings and uniformly wide antennae (the 3rd segment is as thick or thicker than the 4th).
+tricornis Family: Tingidae Dictyonota species and Kalama tricornis have two rows of meshes at the lateral edges of the forewings and uniformly wide antennae (the 3rd segment is as thick or thicker than the 4th).
 K. tricornis is recognised by the entirely black antennae which have long hairs.
 Unlike Dictyonota species, the head lacks long occipital processes next to the eyes.
-Found widely but locally across the UK, the ecology of this species remains obscure and the foodplant is unknown.
-It has been recorded from low vegetation in a variety of habitats.
+Found widely but locally across the UK, this species has been recorded from herbaceous vegetation in a variety of habitats and is presumably polyphagous.
 The life cycle is similar to Dictynota.
 Compare: D. strichnocera, D. fuliginosa Adult: June-October Length 3.0-3.5 mm |

 |

-| Adult: north Wales (July 2008) ©Tristan
+north Wales (July 2008) ©Tristan

 Bantock |